JaimieHemmings/HTML-CSS-Project/README.md

-# Tamar Aquatics Website Refresh
+# Fish Aquatics Website

 View the live website [here](https://jaimiehemmings.github.io/HTML-CSS-Project/)

-Tamar Aquatics is local aquarium store near me that I believe could use a website update in order to increase social media engagement and drive sales.
-Tamar Aquatics has a range of services beyond simply selling a variety of Coldwater and Tropical Fish.
+Fish Aquatics is a fictional company I created for the purpose of this project.
+The purpose is to build a small website that allows the fictional company to create a small online presence that the general public could use as an initial point of contact and then direct their query appropriately if necassary and provide additional information.

 ![Responsive Mockup](assets/previews/preview.jpg)